 \subsection{Architectures, hyperparameters, and implementation}

-Our goal is to compare the effectiveness of \rg{} with other conditioning methods, rather than to produce the model with the state-of-the-art performance on data synthesis.
+Our goal is to compare the effectiveness of \rg{} with other methods, rather than to produce the model with the state-of-the-art performance on data synthesis.
 The latter part usually requires much more computations and tricks.
 Therefore, we conduct fair and reliable assessments of conditioning methods on widely used \gan{}s.
-We apply the same configuration for all models: architecture, loss type, number of training epochs, and the number of generated samples for evaluation.
+We apply the same configuration for all models.

 We use different configurations for different datasets.
 For the \textbf{\dg{}}, we use a simple network architecture with three blocks.
 Each block consists of a fully connected layer followed by a batch-normalization and a ReLU activation function.
 We use non-saturating \gan{} loss~\citep{goodfellow2014generative}.
 We train each model with \num{10000} steps (batch size of $64$), using Adam Optimizer ($\beta_1 = 0.5, \beta_2= 0.999$) with learning rate $2\cdot10^{-4}$ for all networks.
 For \textbf{\dm{}}, We adopt WGAN-GP~\citep{martin2017wasserstein} with DCGAN architectures for \dm{}~\citep{mehralian2018rdcgan}.
 The loss is Wasserstein loss with gradient penalty regularization.
 We set the number of critic steps to be five.
 We train each model \num{50000} steps (batch size of 64) using Adam Optimizer ($\beta_1 = 0.5, \beta_2= 0.999$) with learning rates $2\cdot10^{-4}, 2\cdot10^{-5}$ for modifier and discriminator networks, respectively.
-On image synthesis tasks with \textbf{\dc{} and \dhc{}}, among three widely used \textit{architectures} in the \gan{} literature (DCGAN, ResGAN, and BigGAN), we adopt ResGAN for all models, given that~\citep{kurach2019large} observes the comparable performance between DCGAN and ResGAN on various settings of \gan{}s.
-Also, we apply the best practice and recommended configurations for each model~\citep{kurach2019large,lucic2019high}: spectral normalization (an essential element in modern \gan{} training), Hinge loss~\citep{lim2017geometric}, and five iterations for each discriminator training.
+On \textbf{\dc{} and \dhc{}}, among three widely used architectures in the \gan{} literature (DCGAN, ResGAN, and BigGAN), we adopt ResGAN for all models given that~\citep{kurach2019large} observes the comparable performance between DCGAN and ResGAN on various settings of \gan{}s.
+Also, we apply best practices and recommended configurations for each model~\citep{kurach2019large,lucic2019high}: spectral normalization (an essential element in modern \gan{} training), Hinge loss~\citep{lim2017geometric}.
 For \textit{\rg{}}, the modifier network adopts the architecture of i-ResNet~\citep{behrmann2019invertible}, with five layers for FFHQ data and three layers for CIFAR datasets.